rogue0137/opendatastructures_solutions/README.md

 # Opendatastructures Solutions

-Repository used for solutions to the exercises in http://opendatastructures.org
+This Repository is used by members of The Los Angeles Programming Bootcamps members (https://www.meetup.com/Los-Angeles-Programming-Bootcamps/) to work on some common software engineering problems.

 # Contributing
 1. Fork this repo (Click on fork on top right corner)